 AdLock (Windows, Android) avoids the browser-based route, and instead opting to run as a separate program to be able to block not only browser-based ads, but also advertising in other programs like Skype or games.
 The app runs in the background, using filters to block ads, popups, and autoplaying videos, speeding up loading times and applying Safe Browsing features to automatically block sites that are known to be unsafe.
 The mobile version, for obvious reasons, is unavailable on the Google Play Store, so you'll need to sideload the app if you want to get AdLock into your Android device.

 Android users with a rooted device can check out AdAway, a free and open source ad-blocker that works on the host's file level, so that when an app or webpage makes a request to a particular ad provider, it instead goes to a blank IP address (127.0.0.1).
 That saves your bandwidth and keeps you from being spammed by advertising.
 AdAway lets you use hosts files from a variety of sources, or one of your making, with options to blacklist or whitelist particular addresses and add your own redirects.
 You will need to allow installing third party apps (or download AdAway through the F-Droid app), as AdAway isn't available in the Google Play store.

-Firefox Focus is the latest addition to Mozilla's family of browsers.
-This one's a privacy-oriented Android version that bakes in ad-blocking and anti-tracking into a light and functional package.
+Firefox Focus (Android, iOS) is another addition to Mozilla's family of browsers.
+This one's a privacy-oriented version of Firefox that bakes in ad-blocking and anti-tracking into a light and functional package.
 Firefox Focus blocks ads and speeds up browsing, while also working in privacy-friendly features like automatic history and cookie clearing.
-Users can selectively block ad, analytics, content and social trackers with easy toggles, turn on a "stealth" mode, and set a default search engine.
+Users can selectively block ads, analytics, content and social trackers with easy toggles, turn on a "stealth" mode, and set a default search engine.